 Before you check out, make sure to double-check your cart and ensure you didn’t forget anything.
 Think of it as something you’d normally do before approaching the register—just online!
 Check quantities of items, size, color, and all other small details.

 One of the potential drawbacks to online shopping is the inability to use cash.
 This means you must have a credit card, debit card, or online banking account to use.
-Before you enter your card information, ensure that the site is secure by confirming the little lock symbol exists at the far left of the address bar in your browser.
-If you're shopping using the stores mobile phone app, your connection is secure.
+Before you enter your card information, double-check that the site is secure by looking for the little lock symbol that should be at the far left of the address bar in your browser.
+If you're shopping using the store's mobile phone app, your connection is secure.